frankynoe/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 6-firstdirectory: script that create a directory

-file 7-movethatfile: script that moves betty file from a directory to another one
+file 7-movethatfile: script that moves betty file from a directory to another one.

-file 8-firstdelete: delete the betty file
+file 8-firstdelete: delete the betty file.

-file 9-firstdirdeletion: delete the directory
+file 9-firstdirdeletion: delete the director.y

-file 10-back: prints the previous directory
+file 10-back: prints the previous directory.

-file 11-list: list files with parent directory
+file 11-list: list files with parent directory.

+file 12-file_type: display the type of a file.